 TODAY I soaked in water that has been trapped underground for centuries, and in a place where the Romans did exactly the same thing more than 2000 years ago.

-I’m in Bath, the beautiful settlement two hours west from London, and after doing a tour of the ancient Roman baths I went next door to “take the waters” in an oversized tub that was built during the days of Queen Victoria when Jane Austen was just one of the notables who liked a soak.
+I’m in Bath, the beautiful settlement two hours west of London, and after doing a tour of the ancient Roman baths I went next door to “take the waters” in an oversized tub built during the days of Queen Victoria when Jane Austen was just one of the notables who liked a soak.

 The Romans settled in Bath around 40AD – they liked the spot because it had seven hills, just like Rome – and built a bathing complex and temple over the hot spring they found near the banks of the Avon River.